Thomas Willms, CEO Deutsche Hospitality, shares the history of the group, its ambitions and its priorities.

 The company has an amazing legend.
-Steigenberger is one of the oldest in Europe founded in 1930 when Albert Steigenberger took over the Hotel Europäischer Hof in Baden-Baden.
+Steigenberger is one of the oldest in Europe: founded in 1930 when Albert Steigenberger took over the Hotel Europäischer Hof in Baden-Baden.
 In the 1970s we created the Robinson Club together with TUI as a joint venture.
-It was a new holiday-hotel concept with activities, sport, culture and wellness by Egon Steigenberger.
+It was a new holiday-hotel concept with activities, sports, culture and wellness by Egon Steigenberger.

 We invented and launched Intercity Hotel 30 years ago.